-- Aquatic Centers
+- O Aquatic Centers

 - O Recreation Centers

 - O Stadiums

 - O Universities/Schools/Classrooms

 - O Infrastructure Support Buildings

-Regional Retail
+Regional Commercial

 This designation allows for retail locations designed to provide for customers residing both inside and outside the community.
 Sites should be designed in an urban format with limited surface parking and plazas for community gatherings.
+Residential uses are not permitted in areas with this designation.